siglens/siglens-docs/docs/spl-docs/evaluation-functions/conversion-functions.md

 ### Use-Case Example

-**Problem**: An operations team needs to generate a human‑readable report in Splunk that shows disk usage percentages and service names in aligned columns.
+**Problem**: An operations team needs to generate a human-readable report in Splunk that shows disk usage percentages and service names in aligned columns.
 The default output is hard to scan because numeric fields and strings vary in length.

 **Solution**: The `printf` function can format numbers and strings with fixed widths, padding, and precision.
-By left‑justifying service names and zero‑padding percentages to two decimal places, the report becomes easy to read.
+By left-justifying service names and zero-padding percentages to two decimal places, the report becomes easy to read.

 **Implementation**: